 A lack of understanding of the English that sounds rude can get you into difficulties, as Tatiana and her new husband discovered when she misheard his advice and went off for a day trip to Worcester in the wrong attire.
-This lesson will help you get to grips with "the F word" and help you to avoid similar misunderstandings.
+This lesson will help you get to grips with the F word and help you to avoid similar misunderstandings.
 English humour is a great way to improve your English skills and this lesson will certainly make you chuckle when you get the joke.
 As with all the Sounds Rude lessons, it is suitable for 18+ students only as it contains language that sounds rude.Jokes Course

-This “Alaska” joke gets its humour from the pronunciation features of British English.
+This Alaska joke gets its humour from the pronunciation features of British English.
 If you understand the rhythm of English and how weak and strong syllables behave when we speak, you will be able to understand the humour of this joke.
 The Britlish Library lesson explains how and why the joke is funny and gives you plenty of exercises to help you learn, remember, and use these pronunciation features.

 A lot of jokes in English depend for their humour on the way completely different words can sound identical due to the speech features we find in spoken British English.
 This is one of those jokes.
 Listen to the joke and then do the exercises so that you can learn about why it is so funny.
 English humour can be difficult for non-native English speakers.
 This is why simple English jokes are a very good way of teaching vocabulary, and why I’ve chosen a very simple joke for this lesson.
 I’m not going to write the joke here as it depends for its humour entirely on a homophone.